-

 2. Preparation and Submission of Grant Close-Out Plan and Budget

 - The Country Office (CO) should use the same work plan and budget format under the Grant Agreement for the Grant Close-Out Plan and Budget.
-Grant Closure activities that are already included in the approved Work Plan and Budget for the final year of the grant do not need to be included again in the Grant Close-Out Plan and Budget.
-All other grant closure activities in addition to commitments incurred during the implementation period, which are likely to be settled during the grant closure period must be stated in a Grant Close-Out Plan and Budget.
+All grant closure activities including balances of commitments incurred during the implementation period, which are likely to be settled during the grant closure period must be stated in a Grant Close-Out Plan and Budget.

 - Grant Closure activities for anticipated closure [1] can include administrative matters such as final accounting and reporting.
 For example: